Reactive airway disease: Controversy over use

 There remains controversy over the use of RAD as an unofficial diagnosis.
 With its use not only being limited to clinical lexicon, but also transitioning to clinical literature now, more physicians are now increasingly disapproving its use in the healthcare setting.

 One of the largest problems with the using RAD as a diagnostic label lies in the ambiguity of its meaning, as RAD has no true clinical definition.
-It is either not listed or redirects to "asthma" in all major medical journal or website.
-In addition to that, it is also not recognized in the American Academy of Pediatrics; the American Thoracic Society; or the National Heart Lung and Blood Institute.
-In addition, treatments for asthma, chronic bronchitis, emphysema, or pneumonia may not be prescribed under a label of reactive airway disease.
-In contrast, some physicians also fear overtreatment for RAD, as patients can be prescribed inhaled beta-agonists or inhaled corticosteroids, which are medications used for asthma.
-If an individual with RAD doesn't have asthma, there is no evidence these treatments are beneficial.
+It is either not listed or redirects to "asthma" in all major medical journals and websites.
+It is also not recognized by the American Academy of Pediatrics; the American Thoracic Society; or the National Heart Lung and Blood Institute.
+Its use may result in undertreatment, as treatments for asthma, chronic bronchitis, emphysema, or pneumonia may not be prescribed under a label of reactive airway disease.
+Alternatively, overtreatment may occur, as patients can be prescribed inhaled beta-agonists or inhaled corticosteroids, which are medications used for asthma.
+If an individual with RAD does not have asthma, there is no evidence these treatments are beneficial.
 As a result of its ambiguous place in the medical field, the symptoms used to characterize it are often inconsistent and can lead to confusion in a healthcare setting.
-This is a troubling issue for many physicians, as care can be made more complicated; many patients labeled with RAD do not ultimately have asthma and most RAD patients have never formally had their airway reactivity measured.
+This is a troubling issue for many physicians, as care can be made more complicated; many patients labeled with RAD do not ultimately have asthma, and most RAD patients have never formally had their airway reactivity measured.

-In addition to the inconsistencies of its labeling, there is also no billing designation for RAD in the International Statistical Classification of Diseases and Related Health Problems, or the ICD, which can lead to problems for healthcare facilities.
-Searches in the ICD, point to content relating to asthma.
+In addition to the inconsistencies of its labeling, there is no billing designation for RAD in the International Statistical Classification of Diseases and Related Health Problems, or the ICD, which can lead to problems for healthcare facilities.
+Searches in the ICD point to content relating to asthma.
 Some medical professionals argue that using RAD as a diagnosis will only complicate research on asthma in the context of clinical research and epidemiology.
-There is also dispute that by giving physicians the ability to label a patient with RAD, it gives them a fabricated sense of security that they have made a diagnosis, when no real recognizable diagnosis has been concluded.
+The ability to label a patient with RAD may it give physicians a fabricated sense of security that they have made a diagnosis, when no real recognizable diagnosis has been made.